-Bottles, jars, jugs and containers of all types, fruit jars, glass insulators, fishing net floats, EAPG (Early American Pattern Glass), Depression Glass, antique children’s mugs, and other items are some of the forms of glass I enjoy learning more about.
-There is alot of great information already available on the web, as well as in books and magazines, but I’m trying to gather some of the very best, basic info together onto this site, in particular concentrating on identification marks found on bottles, insulators and tableware.
-I’m also in the process of adding various articles to this site, discussing different types of glass and glass items.
-This site is a “work in progress” started back in 2004.
+Bottles, jars, jugs and containers of all types, antique fruit jars, glass insulators, fishing net floats, EAPG (Early American Pattern Glass), Depression Glass, antique children’s mugs, and other items are some of the forms of glass I enjoy learning more about.
+There’s alot of great information already available on the web, as well as in books and magazines, but I’ve tried to gather some of the very best, basic info together onto this site, in particular concentrating on identification marks found on bottles, insulators and tableware.
+I’m also in the process of adding various articles to this site, discussing various glass companies, different types of glass and glass items.
+This site is a “work in progress” started in 2004.

 The glassmaking industry in the US is a huge field that dates back to the 1600s, and covers a vast array of items and applications, including both handmade and machine-made glass.